jank324/8mm-film-scanner/README.md

 Camera mounted on macro slider, on wooden plate for rough adjustments left and right and up and down

-Case is painted in edding clear coat
+Case is painted in Edding clear coat

 ### Software design